 - PHB: This spells is challenging.
 The area of effect is excellent, and combining difficult terrain, possibly falling Prone, and making the area heavily obscured make it difficult for creatures to act effectively while in the area and if they're near the center it's difficult for them to escape.
 On top of that, spellcasters will have trouble maintain Concentration while making repeated checks against high DC every turn.

 However, beyond inconveniencing creatures within the area, this doesn't get you much.
 You can't see into the area to target creatures within the are with others spells since spells typically require line of sight, and Heavily Obscured blocks line of sight (though some spells, like fireball, don't require you to be able to see), so unless you have an ally who dropped an ongoing damage effect within the area the best you can do is wait or run away.
 At that point, Fog Cloud may be just as effective.

 - TCoE (Optional): The summon options do little to improve upon Summon Beast.

 For more help, see my Practical Guide to Summoning Spells.

-- EEPC / XGtE: Being knocked prone typically isn't a problem in 5e because standing is costs so little.
+- EEPC / XGtE: Being knocked prone typically isn't a problem in 5e because standing costs so little.
 However, being knocked prone while flying causes you to fall, potentially taking a bunch of damage.
 This spell notably doesn't require that it be cast on the ground or on top of a body of water.
 You could cast this in mid-air, or even wholly underwater.
 Using it mid-air seems like a good way to counter multiple flying enemies.
 However, hitting more than two enemies with a line effect (even one that's wide like Tidal Wave) can be very difficult, so it's rare that you'll hit more than two targets with this.